rohanbaisantry/react-flask-es/README.md

 in the "grayquest-client" folder.

 (3)
-Any changes to the files and you will have to redo the entire process to have the changes reflected.
+If any changes are made to the files you will have to redo the entire process of building to have the changes reflected.
 ```